QuentinRa/blog.quentinra.dev/info/java/structure/destroy.md

 }
 ```

-But do not use this is a deprecated (=do not use this) method
+But do not use this, it's a deprecated (=do not use this) method

 > The finalization mechanism is inherently problematic.
 Finalization
 > can lead to performance issues, deadlocks, and hangs.